MichielvdVelde/jquery-github-showcase/README.md

 * `sort`: The field to sort on (see Github API, default 'updated')
 * `template`: The template to use for rendering (this or `templateUrl` is required)
 * `templateUrl`: The URL of the template to use for rendering (this or `template` is required)
-* `cacheTime`: The cache time in hour.
+* `cacheTime`: The cache time in hours.
 Defaults to 24h.
 Disable caching by setting `cacheTime` to 0
 * `render`: The render method.
 Defaults to `Mustache.render` (if available), otherwise is not set.
 Any other method must take the same arguments
 * `transform`: An optional method to transform properties.
-See the example abocve
+See the example above

 If both `template` and `templateUrl` are set, `templateUrl` takes precedence.